webdevsuperfast/bootstrap-for-genesis/README.md

 ## Introduction

 Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
-It uses Gulp to compile CSS, JS, NPM to install dependencies and Sass for CSS.
+It uses [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) to handle tasks, configuration and lint files.

 ## Installation Instructions